If you have a permanent life insurance policy with cash value, you may be able to borrow from it through a loan provided by your insurer.

 How much can I borrow from my life insurance policy?

-Most insurers will allow you to borrow up to 90% of your policy’s cash value, and the minimum threshold will depend on your insurer (some may even have no minimum amount).
-The amount you can borrow depends on how much you have in your account.
-A policyholder with a cash value of $10,000 can borrow up to $9,000 while a policyholder with a cash value of $100,000 can borrow up to $90,000.
+Most insurers will allow you to borrow up to 90% of your policy’s cash value, but there is no minimum balance required to take a loan.
+For example, a policyholder with a cash value of $10,000 can borrow up to $9,000 while a policyholder with a cash value of $100,000 can borrow up to $90,000.

 The amount you can borrow is determined by the cash value of your policy, but you aren’t actually taking money from this account.
 Instead, you’re taking a loan from the insurance company and using the cash value as collateral.
 By doing so, the cash value can continue to grow from interest as you pay off the loan separately.